 Below is Dads Unlimited’s guide to understanding the language, words, phrases, and TLAs (three-letter acronyms).
 It’s regularly updated, so do check back, and please contact us if there are more terms that you think we should include.

-A-Z of Separation
+A-Z of Family Separation

 - ACRO: ACRO manages the UK Central Authority for the Exchange of Criminal Records (UKCA-ECR), which exchanges conviction information with the other EU Member States.
 ACRO delivers services to members of the public including Police Certificates, ICPCs and the co-ordination of Subject Access and record deletion requests.
 ACRO can provide you with an up to date / current information held about you on the Police National Computer for free.